-Shrimp fra diavolo with linguine is a dish that’s real close to my heart.
-As a kid, it was probably the first dish I ordered off the grown up menu at one of our favorite New York Italian restaurants.
+Shrimp fra Diavolo with linguine is a dish that’s really close to my heart.
+As a kid, it was the first dish I ordered off the grown-up menu at one of our favorite Italian restaurants.
+And to this day, this garlicky tomato shrimp dish with just the right amount of heat remains at the top of my list.
+Mainly because it is delicious, but also because it is so darn easy.

-And it was a dish that I would continue to faithfully order throughout the years.
-When I started “experimenting” in my Mother’s kitchen I just had to make it!
-This is the shrimp fra diavolo recipe that I have been making for nearly 25 years.
+When I started “experimenting” in my Mother’s kitchen I just had to know how to make it!
+And this recipe is the one that I have been making for nearly 30 years.

 What Is Shrimp Fra Diavolo?

-Based on my limited research, fra diavolo is again one of those dishes that was created in America by Italian immigrants.
-I could not find any mention of shrimp fra divaolo originating in Italy.
+Based on my limited research this is one of many dishes that was created in America by Italian immigrants.
+I could not find any mention of shrimp fra Diavolo actually originating in Italy.

-And finally this New York Times article says it was created in Long Isand, NY.
-Just like me 😉.
-Not surprising to me as this dish was and is on almost all Italian restaurant menus in the tri-state area.
-Another dish with a similar history is Chicken Sorrentino.
+And finally, this New York Times article says the dish was created on Long Island, NY.
+Just like me😉.
+Not surprising since this dish was, and is still on almost all Italian restaurant menus in the tri-state New York/New Jersey/Connecticut area.

 - Picture of ingredients.
 Boil pasta in salted water for 1 minute less than package instructions call for.
-Use 2 Tbsp of kosher salt for 6 quarts of water – doesn’t have to be precise!
+Season the water with 2 tablespoons of kosher salt per gallon of water.

 - Clean the shrimp, pat dry, and place in a bowl.

-- Add the red pepper flakes, olive oil, 1/2 tsp kosher salt, and baking soda.
-Mix well.
+- Add 1 teaspoon of red pepper flakes (or to taste – this will be spicy!), 1/4 cup olive oil, 1/2 tsp kosher salt, and the 1/2 teaspoon baking soda.
+Mix well and set aside.